svenhegewald/svenhegewald.github.io/_pages/about.md

 ---
 **Welcome to my website.**

-I am a postdoctoral researcher in political science at ETH Zurich.
+I am a postdoctoral researcher at TU Chemnitz in the ERC-funded project RESPOL led by Arndt Leininger.

 In my research, I draw on insights from social psychology, geography, and political science to study territorial divisions in European politics.
 I focus in particular on the urban–rural divide in political behavior and the crisis of trust in places left behind.

-My work has been published in the *European Journal of Political Research*, the *European Political Science Review*, *European Union Politics*, the *Journal of Elections, Public Opinion and Parties*, and the *Journal of European Public Policy*.
+My work has been published in the *Comparative Political Studies*, *European Journal of Political Research*, the *European Political Science Review*, *European Union Politics*, the *Journal of Elections, Public Opinion and Parties*, and the *Journal of European Public Policy*.

 **Education**